-On this page, you’ll learn about Sclerotherapy symptoms, causes, diagnosis and treatment options.
-If you or someone you love is suffering from this condition, click here to schedule a complimentary consultation in St. George, Utah.
+On this page, you’ll learn about Sclerotherapy.
+If you or someone you love is is interested in this treatment, click here to schedule a complimentary consultation in St. George, Utah.

 Sclerotherapy treats veins not visible to the naked eye, veins that make too many twists and turns for standard endovenous ablation procedures.
 It also helps with spider vein removal.

 Sclerotherapy is an office-based procedure that takes around 30 minutes to perform.
 You will be awake during the procedure.
 Problem veins are located using ultrasound.
 A tiny needle is inserted into the vein and